loadsmart/culture/careers/eng-manager.md

 - Evaluate training courses, conferences, and any other form of resources to make people grow
 - Lead the efforts of helping the team [gel](https://www.macmillandictionary.com/us/dictionary/american/gel_2) better, while also guaranteeing individuals feel like they are part of a safe group
 - Provide opportunities for team members to grow in their careers, being available to guide them through your experiences
-- Effectively delegate tasks to ICs and/or Tech Leads - that were agreed upon - so that they can grow without being swamped
+- Effectively delegate tasks to ICs - that were agreed upon - so that they can grow without being swamped
 - Act to resolve conflicts in the team that the team members themselves could not resolve
 - Rethink team structure if the team has grown too big